| Title: | Bayesian Methods for Change Point Analysis |

 If the time series is multivariate the following must be specified:

-If data are survival functions:
+If data are epidemic diffusions:

 |